Few things are more nerve-wracking than having your car suddenly break down — and wondering if you can foot the bill to

 The insurer’s Mechanical Protection covers the cost of breakdowns ranging from engine problems to faulty electrical systems.
 Policyholders have several options, all of which offer varying degrees of protection.

-The coverage does not extend to routine maintenance, normal wear and tear, or non-mechanical items like vehicle trim.
+The coverage excludes routine maintenance, normal wear and tear, or non-mechanical items like vehicle trim.
 Poor driver practices — such as failing to change the oil at regular intervals or using the wrong fuel type — also are not covered.

 This insurer’s car repair policy is known as Lifetime Repair Guarantee.
 With this coverage, Liberty Mutual makes arrangements for repairs at one of 2,000 facilities and guarantees the work for as long as you own the car.

 It’s important to note that this coverage applies to “fixing your car after an accident.”
 That makes it different from most other types of car repair policies.

 Does the mechanical breakdown insurance company have to approve my chosen repair facility?

 Most insurance companies permit you to choose a repair shop on your own.
 However, it is essential to ask the insurance company you are purchasing this add-on from as their rules may vary.